 While vaginal dryness is common, it is certainly uncomfortable.
-Here’s what you need to know about diagnosing and treating your vaginal dryness that may occur during perimenopause.
+Here’s what you need to know about diagnosing and treating your vaginal dryness.

 Vaginal dryness is a problem that can strike women at any age, although it is much more common in older women — especially those going through perimenopause or menopause.
 While vaginal dryness is common and doesn’t suggest any reason for extreme concern, the condition can be very uncomfortable and even frustrating at times as it may interfere with your sex life, or even how you feel about yourself.